rustdelhi/policies/Guidelines.md

     a.
 Each presentation (after CFP approval) should be of 30 minutes duration, including any Q&A session.

     b.
-Each lightning talk should be of 15 minutes duration, including any Q&A session.
+Each lightning talk can be upto 15 minutes duration, including any Q&A session.

-4. At least one organizer will be present at all times at the meetup venue, and will ensure that all members have vacated the place safely.
+4. At least one organizer will be present at all times at the meetup venue, and will ensure that all members have vacated the place safely after an event.